 A constructive multidisciplinary review of cases that highlight teaching points in patient safety and quality improvement.

 Unique to UT Southwestern and a house staff favorite.
 During this weekly conference, residents present recent interesting cases as unknowns to the audience, and the faculty, students, and interns help to make the diagnosis.

 Exclusive to second- and third-year residents, this daily conference is moderated by our Chair, David Johnson, M.D., and other select senior attendings at Parkland Memorial Hospital and by Tyler Miller, M.D., at Dallas Veterans Affairs Medical Center.
-Cases admitted the night before are discussed with a focus on differential diagnosis, disease pathophysiology, and patient management.
+Current cases admitted to the wards teams are discussed with a focus on differential diagnosis, disease pathophysiology, and patient management.